nexiality/documentation/commands/ws/oauth(var,url,auth).md

 This command simulate the OAuth exchange in order to obtain an authority token for granting access to otherwise protected resources.

-<a href="https://tools.ietf.org/html/rfc6749" class="external-link">OAuth</a> is an open standard for authorization
+<a href="https://tools.ietf.org/html/rfc6749" class="external-link" target="_nexial_external">OAuth</a> is an open standard for authorization
 that lets clients obtain access to protected server resources on behalf of a resource owner.
 The resource owner could be a different client or the end user.
 OAuth also helps end users authorize third-party access to their server resources without having to share their credentials, such as user names and passwords.
 This series of articles adheres to the OAuth 2.0 authorization framework outlined in RFC6749.
-The complete OAuth 2.0 authorization framework as outlined under <a href="https://tools.ietf.org/html/rfc6749" class="external-link">RFC 6749</a> can be found at the Internet Engineering Task Force website.
+The complete OAuth 2.0 authorization framework as outlined under <a href="https://tools.ietf.org/html/rfc6749" class="external-link" target="_nexial_external">RFC 6749</a> can be found at the Internet Engineering Task Force website.

-Excerpt from <a href="https://www.ibm.com/developerworks/library/se-oauthjavapt3/" class="external-link">https://www.ibm.com/developerworks/library/se-oauthjavapt3/</a>:
+Excerpt from <a href="https://www.ibm.com/developerworks/library/se-oauthjavapt3/" class="external-link" target="_nexial_external">https://www.ibm.com/developerworks/library/se-oauthjavapt3/</a>:

 _This grant is optimized for confidential clients and is used to obtain both access and refresh tokens.
 This is a redirection-based flow, and, as such, the client must be capable of interacting with the resource owner's user agent